anomalous([<anomalousType>,]<testWindow>, [<confidenceFactor>,] [<historyWindow>,] <tsExpression> [,boundaryOptions])

 historyWindow parameter to specify a longer or shorter history window.
 A longer history window supports more accurate prediction, although the query might take longer.

-anomalous(5m, 2w, 1m, ts(my.metric)) predicts the expected values based on 2 weeks’s worth of actual data points in addition to the data shown in the chart, and aligns the input and output data points at 1-minute intervals.
+anomalous(5m, 2w, ts(my.metric)) predicts the expected values based on 2 weeks’ worth of actual data points in addition to the data shown in the chart.

 The following chart shows an aggregated rate of data ingestion for a particular cluster.
 Data ingestion appears to fluctuate daily, with lower rates around midnight and peaking around noon.